vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 + GitHub Pages Deployment
 + Smarter Assets
 + Bourbon Setup
-+ jQuery & Normalize
++ Normalize & jQuery

 + ### Roadmap

 Let’s start with a little heads up where this is going.
-Over the next two articles I’m gonna build a small static site for a ficticious podcast called “Matcha Nerdz” where people dive into all things powdered green tea.
-It will have the follwing pages:
+Over the next couple of articles I’m gonna build a small static site for a fictitious podcast called “Matcha Nerdz”—a podcast for people who wanna dive into all things powdered green tea.
+It will have the following pages:

-+ A calendar page
 + A page for each tag
 + A detail page for every episode
 + An index page for previous podcasts

 We will use Middleman for generating the static site and the Bourbon suite for all things styling.
-I expect (hope) that you have taken a look at my articles about Bourbon, Neat and Middleman before you came here.
+I expect / hope that you have taken a look at my articles about Bourbon, Neat and Middleman before you came here.
 If not, see you in a bit—unless you feel you are already prepared enough of course.
 I will explain what’s going on along the way but I will not cover the basics as I did previously.

-For all things styling, I heavily rely on Bourbon.
+For all things styling, I heavily rely on Bourbon for quite a while.
 Also I really dig the indented Sass syntax—I never really got why people are keen to write all that extra junk with the **.scss** syntax.
-The **.sass** syntax is the only (probably) unfamiliar bit I wanna throw at newbies because its really worth it and I’d kick myself writing it “sassy-ly”.
+The **.sass** syntax is the only (probably) unfamiliar bit I wanna throw at newbies because it’s really worth it and I’d kick myself writing it “sassyly”.
 Originally I wanted to use Slim instead of HTML and ERB but I decided against that since I don’t want to introduce too many unknowns for newbies.
-I want to do something similar with Slim though in the future—mainly because I feel it is the best solution to write concise and intelligent markup out there at the moment.
+I want to do something similar with Slim though in the future—mainly because I feel it’s the best solution to write concise and intelligent markup out there at the moment.
 So raincheck.
 Why not Haml?
 Simple, Slim is more awesome!

 + ### Basic Blog Setup